KingJamesSong/HouseholderGAN/README.md

 # HouseholderGAN

-ICCV23 paper [Householder Projector for Unsupervised Latent Semantics Discovery](https://arxiv.org/pdf/2307.08012.pdf) The extended version has been set to IEEE Transactions on Circuits and Systems for Video Technology(TCSVT), and is currently under review.
+ICCV23 paper [Householder Projector for Unsupervised Latent Semantics Discovery](https://arxiv.org/pdf/2307.08012.pdf) The extended version has been submitted to IEEE Transactions on Circuits and Systems for Video Technology(TCSVT), and is currently under review.

 <!--Eye Size          |                  Head                   |  Expression
 :-------------------------:|:---------------------------------------:|:-------------------------: